TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 So I carry out my boring little risk assessment and it's tiring.
 It's so so tiring.
 What a waste of energy.

-> Okay, so my hairline is pretty far forward right now but I do have a little bit of beard shadow, and the lighting excentuates my brow quite a lot, and my voice is pretty gravelly from all the coffee but on the other hand, my top masks my shoulders pretty well, though this is a pretty conservative area, and although two people have madame'd me and one had sir'd me, I– Oh damn this is a close one.
+> Okay, so my hairline is pretty far forward right now but I do have a little bit of beard shadow, and the lighting accentuates my brow quite a lot, and my voice is pretty gravelly from all the coffee but on the other hand, my top masks my shoulders pretty well, though this is a pretty conservative area, and although two people have madame'd me and one had sir'd me, I– Oh damn this is a close one.

 Sometimes I ask a nearby friend for advice.